yogeshojha/rengine/README.md

 🔖&nbsp; &nbsp; Say Hello to Projects! reNgine 2.0 introduces a powerful addition that enables you to efficiently organize your web application reconnaissance efforts.
 With this feature, you can create distinct project spaces, each tailored to a specific purpose, such as personal bug bounty hunting, client engagements, or any other specialized recon task.
 Each projects will have separate dashboard and all the scan results will be separated from each projects, while scan engines and configuration will be shared across all the projects.

 ⚙️&nbsp; &nbsp; Roles and Permissions!
-Begining reNgine 2.0, we've taken your web application reconnaissance to a whole new level of control and security.
+In reNgine 2.0, we've taken your web application reconnaissance to a whole new level of control and security.
 Now, you can assign distinct roles to your team members—Sys Admin, Penetration Tester, and Auditor—each with precisely defined permissions to tailor their access and actions within the reNgine ecosystem.

   - 🔐 Sys Admin: Sys Admin is a super user that has permission to modify system and scan related configurations, scan engines, create new users, add new tools etc. Super user can initiate scans and subscans effortlessly.
   - 🔍 Penetration Tester: Penetration Tester will be allowed to modify and initiate scans and subscans, add or update targets, etc. A penetration tester will not be allowed to modify system configurations.